-Before a person can be convicted of the federal crime of possessing a controlled substance with the intent to distribute that substance, the prosecution must prove the following three things beyond a reasonable doubt:
+Before a person can be convicted of the federal crime possession of controlled substance with the intent to distribute that substance, the prosecution must prove the following three things beyond a reasonable doubt:

 - The accused individual knowingly and willfully possessed the controlled substance alleged in the indictment;